 2.2 The details provided in the enrolment for the Child are all true and correct; and

-2.3 You will immediately update the enrolment via ‘My Family Lounge’ in the event any change occurs to this information including contact phone numbers.
+2.3 You will immediately update the enrolment via your Xplor Home app in the event there are any changes to your contact details.

 2.4 In the event the Child is due to start primary school, You will be given the option to cease care in either late December or late January, on dates to be advised by Children’s Services.
-If You do not nominate one of the ceasing care dates by our nominated due date, the Child’s final care date will automatically default to late January.
+If You do not nominate one of the ceasing care dates by our nominated due date, the Child’s enrolment will continue with fees payable and the relevant ceasing care notice period will be applicable.

 4.1 The people specified in Your child’s enrolment as being Authorised to collect may do so without notice.
-It is Your responsibility to update this information within ‘My Family Lounge’ as changes occur.
+It is Your responsibility to update this information within your Xplor Home app as changes occur.

 4.2 You may also need to provide written notice advising of their name, address, date of birth and specify the date and time they will collect the child.
 All persons referred to in clause 4.1 may have identification requested where they are not known to Centre educators when picking up the child.

-4.3 Where there are Court Orders that are relevant to the collection of the child, You will provide a copy of the Order, and any changes to these, through ‘My Family Lounge’.
+4.3 Where there are Court Orders that are relevant to the collection of the child, You will provide a copy of the Order, and any changes to these, to ChildrensServices@ssc.nsw.gov.au

 4.4 The Centre will adhere to the terms of these orders and advise the police of any breach in these orders.

-4.5 In the event of a change in family circumstance e.g. relationship break down, removal of children from parent/guardian, informal changes in custody or in the event of children becoming wards of the state; unless the Centre is provided with relevant court orders or Apprehended Violence Orders (or similar), the Centre is unable to prevent a parent who is a signatory to this Agreement from collecting a child from the Centre.
-In the event of the circumstances outlined, and the absence of documentation, the Centre will allow the children to be collected by either party, notify the other party as soon as possible, and contact the police to inform them of the situation.
+4.5 In the event of a change in family circumstance e.g. relationship break down, removal of children from parent/guardian, informal changes in custody or in the event of children becoming wards of the state; unless the Centre is provided with relevant court orders or Apprehended Violence Orders (or similar), the Centre is unable to prevent a parent from collecting a child from the Centre or accessing information about the child.
+In the event of the circumstances outlined, and the absence of documentation, the Centre will allow the children to be collected by either party, notify the other party as soon as possible, and contact the police to inform them of the situation if required.

 5.1 Late collection refers to the collection of a child after the stated closing time of the Centre.